apache/airflow/docs/helm-chart/manage-logs.rst

 Cleaning logs
 -------------

-You can enable ``logGroomerSidecar`` to periodically clean the logs from local disk
+You can enable ``scheduler.logGroomerSidecar`` to periodically clean the logs from local disk